 If you have dental fear or anxiety, a hard time sitting still for long periods, or just want a more comfortable experience, sedation dentistry might be right for you.
 We offer multiple levels of sedation to best meet your needs and give you the most comfortable visit possible.
-If you would like to utilize sedation at your next visit, please contact our team to schedule a free consultation or find our more information.
+If you would like to utilize sedation at your next visit, please contact our team to schedule a free consultation to find out more information.

 - Nitrous Oxide — Often referred to as laughing gas, nitrous oxide is administered through a nose piece to reduce anxiety and pain.
 For more information, please visit our nitrous oxide page.